mrzealot/absolem/index.md

 So, even though I'm re(eeee)aly pleased with how things turned out, here are some further improvement ideas I have in mind:

 - Physical:
     - I want a **PCB** -- despite the fact that I clearly stated in the past that I [don't want a PCB](https://www.reddit.com/r/MechanicalKeyboards/comments/bpc54c/absolem_step_2_towards_world_domination/esr8nbd/).
 I mean, I still stand by what I said there about the potential durability and fixability differences, but what I didn't consider with enough weight then is that it could hold both the Feather and the battery in place and I wouldn't need to glue extra nuts to the underside of the cover layer (I hate gluing...).
 It would also add more stability to the switches so I wouldn't need to glue those in either (Have I mentioned yet that I hate gluing?).
 Plus it would look much more "professional" and clean.
 And PCBs are not that expensive...
-And it would make it much easier for other people to potentially bulid their own.
+And it would make it much easier for other people to potentially build their own.
 So yeah, I want a PCB.
     - I want a **thumb valley** -- as the topmost _cover_ layer (while beautiful as it is) still bothers my thumbs a little at certain angles, even after I deliberately filed away most of the edges there in anticipation of this exact thing...
-Again, it's not prohibitive or anything; it's barely noticable most of the time.
+Again, it's not prohibitive or anything; it's barely noticeable most of the time.
 But if I were to do this again (which I will), I would probably leave that region completely out as early as the lasercutting stage and then merge it together with the _undercover_ layer to make a more pronounced "valley".
 I'm probably not describing this very visually, but you'll see the difference when I get to it...
-    - I want a **sleeve** -- to replace my trusty keyboard carrying [travel towel]().
+    - I want a **sleeve** -- to replace my trusty keyboard carrying travel towel<sup>TM</sup>.
 It's not the functionality, it's the prestige of a dedicated (and, of course, branded) carry case.
 Don't know much about how I want to solve this one yet, so it can end up a sleeve, or a hard case, or some sort of origami-ish [furoshiki](https://en.wikipedia.org/wiki/Furoshiki) cloth...
 Time will tell; stay tuned...
 - Firmware-related:
     - I intend to solve various energy efficiency issues down the line, including a "deep" sleep, plus also a kind of middle ground between full activity and full sleep that would kick in earlier and where the matrix scanning is slower.
     - Yet another kind of sleep, this time for the Bluetooth connection polling, which could then be restarted of course, it just wouldn't waste the battery in an infinite loop.
     - Measuring (and then hopefully further optimizing) battery usage.
-    - Finish the initial ideas sprinkled throughout the repo regarding general use and personalization, and add a build scrit that streamlines the process.
+    - Finish the initial ideas sprinkled throughout the repo regarding general use and personalization, and add a build script that streamlines the process.
     - Separate the firmware part to its own repository (and add that as a submodule of the original one) to make it more accessible for potential other projects not associated with the physical aspects of the Absolem.

 I'll probably write another post (and link it here) when I get around to addressing all these.